owncloud/ocis/ocis/deployment/ocis_keycloak.md

   `docker-compose up -d`

 * Visit the Keycloak administration console on your configured domain.
 Go to clients settings and add a client.
-The client id is `ocis-phoenix` or the one you changed it to.
+The client id is `ocis-web` or the one you changed it to.
 The client protocol is openid-connect.
 The root url for the client is the url you selected for oCIS.
 Then save the client.

 * You may also add users to Keycloak